-Capsule machines (or pod machines as they are also referred by) have seriously entered our kitchens, and have now become a serious alternative to both regular filter coffee machines and coffee espresso machines using freshly ground beans.
+Capsule machines (or pod machines as they are also referred by) have seriously entered our kitchens.
+They have now become a serious alternative to regular filter coffee machines and coffee espresso machines using freshly ground beans.

 It can be a bit of a jungle to navigate the type of coffee machine that best suits your needs.
 It really depends on how often you drink coffee, how much you care about the coffee and taste itself, and how much money you want to spend on a coffee machine.

 Therefore, I will now go through some advantages and disadvantages of capsule and bean machines, respectively, and hopefully, you can get some ideas to what will work best for you.

 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!

 Coffee machines with capsules

 It is far from unreasonable that the capsule machines have become as popular as they are.

 The taste is most delicious, and then it is straightforward and quick to make a single cup of coffee.

 The convenience of being able to brew a single cup of coffee quickly is, in our opinion, the great advantage of the capsule machine.
 Most people who own or own a traditional filter coffee machine have tried to wait 10 minutes for the coffee to finish, then pour half of it out afterwards.